 They offer different levels of coverage for individual health insurance: Silver, Gold, and Platinum.
 They also offer group health insurance as well as other insurance services across Europe, Asia, and North America.
 Get a free quote now!

 Another capable, experienced, and well-known insurance company, Allianz offers three different coverage plans, Essential, Classic and Premier, with optional add-ons, such as maternity and dental coverage.

 They operate worldwide and are based across Europe, the Middle East, Asia, Australia, the Americas and Africa.

-Bupa is an international health insurance provider headquartered in the UK, with other bases of operation across Australia, EU countries, as well as Latin America, the Middle East and Asia.
+Bupa is a health insurance provider headquartered in the UK, with other bases of operation across Australia, EU countries, as well as Latin America, the Middle East and Asia.

 Its partner GeoBlue offers health insurance coverage for US citizens travelling abroad or anyone moving to the US.

 GeoBlue insurance offers international medical insurance plans for US. employers sending their employees on assignment abroad as well as to individual travellers.

 There are five different types of plans to choose from, with different levels of coverage.
 GeoBlue Xplorer is one of the most popular plans.

 Expacare Global Healthcare

 This company has more than 35 years of experience and offers policies underwritten by insurers within Lloyd’s of London.